How Humans Became ‘Consumers’: A History

 All sales take place on the seller’s website.
 Sellers costs are reduced by 15-35% as your product feed management and optimization are free.
 No agency fees or advertising fees whatsoever.

-BrowSearch-Feedonomy recommended sellers pass their savings onto the consumer.
-While we cannot and would never try to force sellers to reduce prices, we will provide incentives making it a no brainer for sellers to pass most of their savings onto the consumer.
+BrowSearch-Feedonomy recommends sellers pass on their savings!
+While we cannot and would never try to force sellers to reduce prices.
+We will provide incentives “Gifted equity” A No Brainer.

-We do this by offering sellers equity in BrowSearch-Feedonomy as members of BrowSearch-Feedonomy (Co-op.) thus the first 500 sellers may receive an equal share (membership) of this platform, making the seller not only guaranteeing the seller that listing and selling remain free but making it possible for sellers to sell their membership to any other seller for a profit.
+Thus the magic number between 150-300 account holders will be gifted over 99% equity and voting rights in Browsearch-Feedonomy. sellers may receive an equal share (membership) of this platform, making the seller not only guaranteeing the seller that listing and selling remain free but making it possible for sellers to sell their membership to any other seller for a profit.
 Consumers, our privacy policy in a nutshell.
 We will never track you or collect any personal details.
-BrowSearch is pronounced Browse & Search.
+BrowSearch is pronounced Browse & Search l Browsearch.org

 Product Departments